 - Duty planner available for phone contact from the Lerderderg Library in Bacchus Marsh between 8.30am and 5.00pm Monday to Friday.

-Some applications may be eligible for VicSmart 'fast-track' assessment in ten business days and for a reduced fee provided they meet VicSmart provisions.
 View more information and find out if your application qualifies for a VicSmart application here.

 If you need specialist help with your planning application the following links are provided:

 - Licensed Surveyors for subdivision, re-establishment, and title restrictions

 - Geotechnical Consultants for Land Capability Assessments before installing a septic system

 - Bushfire Consultants for bushfire hazard site/landscape assessment.